lwz7512/one-click-hugo-cms/site/content/_index.md

     heading: "What we offer"
     text: "Runbytech means that we are a technique driven company with a quick pace and fast response to our clients. we produce small yet easy-use software in different area, including WIKI/BBS/Workgroup used in inner-enterprise management, online document libary for press, as well as e-learning system for small to medium size company."
 products:
+    - image: /img/release-poster2.png
+      text: >
+        UltronELe,next generation of E-learning tool, is our new released product.
+Elearning web technology field has not changed much for many years, but with the new techniques emerging and new online learning habits shaped, we need a more simple/fast/interesting learning and publish tool to adapt to these changes.
     - image: /img/products-app.jpg
       text: "We have over 6 years experence to build mobile applications.
 Using cross-platform development technique such as Cordova/Ionic/React Native to fast implement clients requirements with a low cost is our speciality, as we keep following to those emerging technology from the birth of it. "
-    - image: /img/products-elearn.jpg
-      text: "Next level E-learning tool is our new ongoing product, this area has not changed much for many years, but with the new techniques emerging and new online learning habits shaped, we need a more simple/fast/interesting learning and publish tool to adapt to these changes."
 values:
     heading: Our values
     text: "As an engineer culture dominated team, we think in advance of our clients, have clear choice to do what and not, put great importance to user experience of product, run 24 hours a day to insure our service availability and listen user's demands, suggestions even complaints."